czhao1987/ZhaoMEMS/_pages/Opportunities.md

 # Current openings

-I will be joining <a href="https://www.york.ac.uk/electronic-engineering/"> Department of Electronic Engineering, University of York, UK</a> in 2022.
+I will be joining <a href="https://www.york.ac.uk/electronic-engineering/"> Department of Electronic Engineering, University of York, UK</a> as a Lecturer in Microengineering in 2022.
 Please stay tuned for potential openings in my group.

 <b>Coming soon!</b>